ghi-electronics/Documentation/software/tinyclr/tutorials/wifi.md

 # Sample Code
 The sample code is meant for the FEZ Portal with it's built in WiFi module.
 If you want to use a bare ATWINC1500 module instead, you'll need to connect interrupt, reset, and chip select lines in addition to the SPI lines (MOSI, MISO, SCK).
+The user can overide the WiFi built-in MAC address, but not recommended.

 > [!IMPORTANT]
 > If using WiFi 7 click module, there is an enable pin which needs to be pulled high.